 STEAM Revolution Camp is about discovering your own abilities.

 What is camp like?
 Here, you’re not making kits.
 You’re not watching adults do all the “serious” tasks.
 You’ll find yourself learning in a safe, stimulating, fun and engaging environment.
 We’ve seen this.
 We’re believers in it.
 We make it happen.
-Wonder what makes a design style camp so different?
+Wonder what makes a design-style camp so different?
 Learn more about Design Thinking in Education.
 There are many STEM/STEAM camps and programs but we believe more computer time will not make a more fulfilling experience for your child.
-Learning how to see, to think, to share, to make, to accept trial and error as a process — there are so much more meaningful ways to grow.
+Learning how to see, to think, to share, to make, to accept trial and error as a process — these are more meaningful ways to grow.